miso-lims/walkthroughs/2-0-samples.md

 sample hierarchy.
 It includes steps such as slides and laser capture microdissections created from the tissue.

-Create a CV Slide from one of your Tissue samples.
+Create a Slide from one of your Tissue samples.

 1. On the _Sample_ page, enter your project name in the search box.
 1. Check the box for the lymphocyte reference tissue you created in exercise 2.1.
 (_e.g._ `PROJ_0001_Ly_R_nn_1-1`)
 1. From the _Bulk actions_ dropdown at the bottom, select _Propagate (sample) selected_.
 1. A new dropdown will appear.
-Select _CV Slide_ and click _Go_.
+Select _Slide_ and click _Go_.
 1. Fill out the table:
   * _Description_: CV Slides
   * _Slides_: 3
   * _Discards_: 0
+  * _Stain_: Cresyl Violet
 1. Click _Save_.

 Upon successful save, a green status will show at the top that says "Saved 1